ryeviz/WeatherForekast/README.md

 - Displays temperature, humidity, pressure, wind speed, visibility, and cloudiness for a given city.

-- Supports temperature units in Kelvin, Celsius, and Fahrenheit.

 - Displays error message if the city entered by the user is not found or if there is an issue with the API call.

 - Responsive design for desktop and mobile devices.